liudziuviene/delivery-system-api/README.md

 ## Delivery System API

-The Delivery System API is a Java-based application designed to manage the delivery process involving customers, couriers, and delivery assignments.
+The Delivery System API is a Java-based application designed to manage the delivery process involving customers, couriers, orders and delivery assignments.
 It provides a RESTful interface for managing these resources, meaning it follows the principles of REST (Representational State Transfer).
-This ensures that the API is resource-based, uses standard HTTP methods (GET, POST, PATCH, DELETE), and supports stateless interactions.
+This ensures that the API is resource-based, uses standard HTTP methods (GET, POST, PATCH, DELETE) and supports stateless interactions.